Sorry, you need to enable JavaScript to visit this website.

 TECHNOLOGY

-• Different geometries of sensors integrating a different number of sensors have already been tested.
+• Different geometries of sensors integrating a different number of sensors have been tested.

 COMPETITIVE ADVANTAGES

-• Pressure measurements with precision, accuracy and repeatability at the interface between the liner and the socket, during walking for lower limb amputees.
+• Pressure measurements with precision, accuracy and repeatability at the interface between the liner and the socket.

 • A device adaptable to different parts of the body, patient populations and pathologies.